Anisotropic Green Coordinates: Experiments

 \subsection{Cage-based Deformation}

-We first present the results of anisotropic Green coordinates for cage-based deformation using various symmetric positive definite matrices $\mathbf{A}$.
-When $\mathbf{A}=\mathbf{I}$, the results are consistent with the isotropic Green coordinates~\cite{2008Green}.
-It should be noted that the isotropic method has many desirable properties, such as angle preservation.
-Thus, one cannot expect that applying an arbitrary matrix $\mathbf{A}$ to induce anisotropic deformation will necessarily yield universally better results than the isotropic formulation.
-Nevertheless, our method still holds considerable value.
-This section begins with several representative examples to demonstrate the effects generated by different matrices $\mathbf{A}$, highlighting the diversity of deformation styles and options offered by our method.
-Additionally, we demonstrate scenarios in which anisotropic deformation potentials yield superior results—whether through enhanced visual quality, tighter adherence to the deformed cage, or reduced isotropic or area distortion.
-These advantages become more obvious when the input exhibits a high aspect ratio, where appropriate coefficient matrices achieves better outcomes.
-The formula for computing the distortion can be found in Section C.2.
+First, we present the results of cage-based deformation using anisotropic Green coordinates with various control matrices.
+When $\mathbf{A}=\mathbf{I}$, our results align with those of the traditional isotropic technique~\cite{2008Green}.
+The isotropic method ensures strict angle preservation in 2D, whereas anisotropy introduces some degree of shearing.
+However, we will demonstrate that this capability holds considerable practical value.
+We start with several representative examples to demonstrate the effects generated by different matrices $\mathbf{A}$, highlighting the diversity of deformation styles and options offered by our method.
+Additionally, we demonstrate scenarios in which anisotropic deformation potentials yield superior results,characterized by enhanced visual quality, tighter adherence to the deformed cage, or reduced isotropic or area distortion.
+These improvements are particularly evident in inputs with a high aspect ratio.
+Please refer to Appendix C.2 for the formula used to compute distortion.
+Subsequently, we will compare our method with mean value coordinates~\citep{2003MVCPoly} and harmonic coordinates~\citep{2007Harmonic}.